-Our operations to date have been limited to business planning, raising capital, developing our pipeline assets (in particular sofpironium bromide), identifying product candidates, and other research and development.
-To date, we have financed operations primarily through funds received from the sale of convertible preferred stock, debt, convertible notes, common stock, and warrants, funds received from license and collaboration agreements, and cash and investments acquired in connection with the Merger.
-We do not have any product approved for sale and have not generated any product sales.
-Since inception and through September 30, 2020, we have raised or generated an aggregate of \$149.6 million to fund our operations, of which \$39.1 million was through license and collaboration agreements, \$37.0 million was from cash and investments acquired in the Merger, \$33.6 million was from the sale of convertible preferred stock, \$25.0 million was from the sale of common stock and warrants, \$7.5 million was from the sale of convertible notes.
-As of September 30, 2020, we had cash and cash equivalents of \$20.2 million.
-As described above, subsequent to September 30, 2020, we received approximately \$13.7 million in net proceeds from the October 2020 Offering and \$0.8 million in net proceeds from sales under the ATM Agreement.
+Our operations to date have been limited to business planning, raising capital, developing our pipeline assets (in particular sofpironium bromide), identifying product candidates, conducting clinical trials, and other research and development.
+To date, we have financed operations primarily through funds received from the sale of common stock and warrants, convertible preferred stock, debt and convertible notes, payments received under license and collaboration agreements, and cash and investments acquired in connection with the merger pursuant to which Private Brickell became a wholly-owned subsidiary of Brickell Biotech, Inc. (formerly Vical Incorporated) in 2019 (the "Merger").
+We do not have any products approved for sale and have not generated any product sales.
 Since inception, we have incurred operating losses.
-We recorded a net loss of \$4.3 million and \$4.8 million for the three months ended September 30, 2020 and 2019, respectively, and \$13.5 million and \$13.0 million for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$98.5 million.
+We recorded a net loss of \$9.0 million and \$4.1 million for the three months ended March 31, 2021 and 2020, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$114.9 million.
 We expect to continue incurring significant expenses and operating losses for at least the next several years as we:

-- execute our two pivotal Phase 3 clinical trials for sofpironium bromide in the U.S.; - contract to manufacture product candidates; - · advance research and development-related activities to develop and expand our product pipeline; - · maintain, expand, and protect our intellectual property portfolio; - · hire additional staff, including clinical, scientific, and management personnel; and - add operational and finance personnel to support product development efforts and to support operating as a public company.
+- execute our two pivotal Phase 3 clinical trials for sofpironium bromide in the U.S.; - · contract to manufacture product candidates; - advance research and development-related activities to develop and expand our product pipeline; - · maintain, expand, and protect our intellectual property portfolio; - · hire additional staff, including clinical, scientific, and management personnel; and - add operational and finance personnel to support product development efforts and to support operating as a public company.